EU Pay Transparency Directive: an international approach

 How are the gender pay reporting requirements being implemented?

 We are awaiting further details of measures to be introduced to align with the Directive and how these sit with existing requirements.
-The current statutory threshold numbers and reporting deadlines are lower and shorter than those provided for by the Directive.
-It is likely that the existing thresholds and deadlines in the current legal requirements will be reflected in implementing the Directive.
+The current statutory threshold numbers and reporting deadlines are lower and shorter than those provided for by the Directive, which have been transposed in the draft legislation.

-We believe that the existing rules would exceed the Directive's requirements for gender pay gap reporting in relation to the employer's occupational threshold and the frequency of the reporting obligation.
+We believe that the existing rules would exceed the draft legislation's requirements for gender pay gap reporting in relation to the employer's occupational threshold and the frequency of the reporting obligation.

 Article 46, Legislative Decree 198/2006 establishes an obligation for companies with more than 50 employees to draft a report every two years on male and female personnel in each profession, in relation to: